google.com, pub-2281406077596980, DIRECT, f08c47fec0942fa0

-Riot Games’ popular multiplayer online game League of Legends has now been included in the list of blocked titles of the SAG-AFTRA video game strike.
+Riot Games’ popular multiplayer online game League of Legends has now been included in the list of blocked titles by the SAG-AFTRA video game strike.

 What’s the Issue with League of Legends?

 The union condemned this action, stating that Formosa’s behavior constitutes a direct violation of labor laws.
-The unilateral move to transfer union work to a non-union entity undermines performers’ rights and violates their ability to organize, according to the union’s statement.
+The unilateral move to transfer union work to a non-union entity undermines the rights of performers and violates their ability to organize, according to the union’s statement.

-SAG-AFTRA has since filed an unfair labor practice charge against Formosa with the National Labor Relations Board.
+SAG-AFTRA has since filed an unfair labor practice charge against Formosa with the National Labor Relations Board, accusing the company of undermining union protections.

 The Broader Video Game Actors Strike